twofaktor/share_repository/fulcrum.md

 Ensure you are logged with user "admin"

-* Stop, disable and delete service
+* Stop, disable and delete the service

   ```sh
   $ sudo systemctl stop fulcrum